nikitavoloboev/data/cryptocurrencies/bitcoin.md

 # [Bitcoin](https://bitcoin.org/en/)

+Bitcoin is a [complete environmental disaster](https://twitter.com/smdiehl/status/1350869944888664064).
+[Nano](nano.md) is the future of decentralized currency.

 ## Notes

 - [Bitcoin is both trust-minimized (even more than gold) yet quite unlike gold digital & easily transferable in its trust-minimized form.
 It's an unprecedentedly superior form of money, but like anything else new traded in a free market, its historical journey starts off volatile.](https://twitter.com/NickSzabo4/status/1328759197769502722)